TaoM1992/communication_course/6_written_electronic_communication/readme.md

 Before the start of class, please complete the following:

-1. [Submit a rough draft of email assignment through Canvas](https://usfca.instructure.com/courses/1595047/assignments).
+1. Submit a rough draft of email assignment through Canvas.
+Email assignment is [here](https://github.com/brianspiering/communication_course/tree/master/assignments/4_email).
+Sumbit to Canvas [here](https://usfca.instructure.com/courses/1595047/assignments/7019359).
 Most of writing is revision.
 This prework encourages you to get started on the assignment early and motivate the in-class materials.

 Optional
 ------